How to be a good wife: Lessons learned over the years from wives all around, with tips and tricks that make their marriage work!

 1. God first.
 There’s a reason this is #1.
 It never fails.
 When God is put first in our marriage, everything else flows a lot easier.
 Even if only one of you is putting God first, it’s amazing what He (God) can do.

-2. During an extremely difficult time in our marriage, I felt like I gave, gave and gave some more, even when I didn’t want to, because I wasn’t feeling loved in return.
+2. During a really difficult time in our marriage, I felt like I gave, gave and gave some more, even when I didn’t want to, because I wasn’t feeling loved in return.
 I didn’t walk away easily, and I’m thankful for that, because I believe our marriage is stronger now because of it.

 But listen… I’ll be honest, there was a time when I couldn’t give anymore.
 I stopped trying and I was done.
 But more to come on that later.

 Also, don’t get me wrong…My husband has never physically abused me.
 So I’m not saying that if you are being abused, that you should stay.
 If you are being abused, get help immediately.